CosmicAsad/FSF-Milestone-Project-4/README.md

 # Soundwaves

 ---
 Soundwaves is a website dedicated to music, and allows users to purchase a variety of CDs and vinyl records.
 The focus of the website is to allow people to view and purchase music as physical media, which offers unparalleled sound quality and allows fans to build their music collections.
+Various genres of music are listed, and Limited Edition copies are also available for purchase.

 ---